Setting up a Proxy Server on the Docker Platform

 12 June 2025

-Docker is a set of products implemented on the principle of "platform as a service" (PaaS), which utilize OS-level virtualization to deliver software in packages called containers, that is, to produce containerized packages.
-The service offers different payment levels: free and premium with extended features.
+Docker is a set of platform-as-a-service (PaaS) products that use OS-level virtualization to deliver software in packages called containers, that is, to perform containerization of packages.
+The service has different tiers based on payment: free and premium with advanced features.
 This software was released in 2013.
 In other words, Docker is a platform for developing, delivering, and running software, where you can separate your software from your infrastructure.
-Thus, a built container can be run on different operating systems.
-Additionally, you'll be pleased to know that the Docker platform supports SSL, providing excellent levels of information and network security when working with it, particularly during application testing.
+Thus, the assembled container can be run on different operating systems.
+In addition, you will be pleased to know that the Docker platform supports SSL, which provides an excellent level of information and network security when working with it, in particular, when testing application performance.
 Containerized information contains:

-- The software itself, which needs to be run by the developer;
+• The software itself, the launch of which is required by the developer;

-There are 2 ways to set up: via command line and using a config file.
+There are 2 ways to configure it: via the command line and using a config file.
 Working in the command line looks like this:

-- Since you'll use the parameter proxy.example.com:Port, you need to find out the IP address of your proxy and the port used.
+1. Since you will be using the proxy.example.com:Port parameter, you need to find out the IP address of your proxy and the port used.

-- In the command line, write the docker build command, which creates the config.
-You need to use the --build-arg argument.
-The full command will look like this:
+2. In the command line, write the docker build command, which creates the config.
+It is necessary to use the --build-arg argument in it.
+The full command will look like this: Bash

-- In your working directory, find the .docker folder.
+1. In the working directory, find the .docker folder.
 It should contain a file named config.json.
-Create it if it doesn’t exist.
+Create it if it is missing.

-- In the file, using your favorite code editor, enter the following lines:
+2. In the file, using your favorite code editor, enter the lines: JSON

 {